Govt waives IGST on import of COVID-relief material received as donation for free distribution | Business

 On inter-state movement of goods as well as imports, an Integrated-GST or IGST is levied, which accrues to the Centre.
 The amount paid as IGST can be utilised by businesses for claiming credit while making CGST or SGST payments at the time of actual sale.

-AMRG & Associates Senior Partner Rajat Mohan said, ''Government has rightly come up with full IGST relief on import of covid related relief material including oxygen concentrators, generators, cylinders and covid medicines by state government and its authorised agencies.''
-PTI JD MR MR
+AMRG & Associates Senior Partner Rajat Mohan said: ''Government has rightly come up with full IGST relief on import of COVID related relief material including oxygen concentrators, generators, cylinders and COVID medicines by the state government and its authorised agencies''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)